stef2dotoh/airpollution/README.md

 # Air Pollution

-My first programming assignment for Coursera Data Science Specialization course R Programming.
+My first programming assignment for [Coursera Data Science Specialization] (https://www.coursera.org/specialization/jhudatascience/1) course [R Programming] (https://www.coursera.org/course/rprog).
 The requirement was to write three functions to interact with an air pollution dataset.
-The dataset is contained in a zip file specdata.zip.
+The dataset is contained in a zip file *specdata.zip*.

 ## Data